will2hew/nuxt-typeorm/README.md

 });
 ```

-3. Add your TypeORM configuration to `nuxt.config.ts`
+3. Add your TypeORM and TypeScript configuration to `nuxt.config.ts`

 ```js
 typeorm: {